 New Fellows are required to be enrolled full-time in a Ph.D. or Sc.D. degree program no later than the fall of the year in which the award is received.
-Stipend payments are contingent upon providing documentation of admission and enrollment (see Tenure and Stipend section for additional details).
+Stipend payments are contingent upon providing required documentation to the Fellowship Office of the National Academies of Sciences, Engineering, and Medicine by the established deadlines (see Fellowship Tenure and Stipend section for additional details).

-A delay in receipt by the Fellowships Office of these documents may result in a delay in the receipt of stipend payments.
+A delay in receipt by the Fellowships Office of the required documentation may result in a delay in the receipt of stipend payments.

-If enrollment is temporarily suspended or terminated, or if the Fellow graduates prior to the end of their fellowship year, funds received after the date of suspension, termination, or graduation must be returned to the Fellowships Office.
+If enrollment is temporarily suspended or terminated, or if the Fellow is no longer enrolled full-time in the degree program, or if the Fellow graduates prior to the end of their fellowship year, funds received after the date of suspension, termination, or graduation must be returned.

 Acceptance of the fellowship affirms that the information contained in the fellowship application and supporting documents is true and accurate to the best of the individual’s knowledge.

-Fellows are expected to conform to all institutional and departmental policies and procedures, as well as any student code of conduct.
+Fellows are expected to conform to all institutional and departmental policies and procedures, as well as health and safety requirements and any student code of conduct.

-Major changes in the research or study plans or a change of fellowship institution require prior approval by the National Academies of Sciences, Engineering, and Medicine, Fellowships Office.
+Major changes in the Proposed Plan of Graduate Study and Research or a change of fellowship institution require prior approval by the Fellowships Office.
 Failure to notify the Fellowships Office of an intended change may result in the forfeiture of the fellowship.
 Requests for approval regarding major changes must be sent in writing to FordAwards@nas.edu.

-Tenure and stipend information is entered when a Fellow accepts or renews the Ford Foundation Fellowship award.
-The information entered may be changed up until the 15th day of the month prior to the start/renewal date (e.g., August 15 for a September 1 start).
-To change tenure and stipend information, contact FordAwards@nas.edu.
+Tenure and stipend schedule are determined when a Fellow accepts or renews the Ford Foundation Fellowship award.
+The information entered by the Fellow may be changed up to the 15th day of the month prior to the start/renewal date (e.g., August 15 for a September 1 start).
+To change tenure or stipend schedule, please contact FordAwards@nas.edu.

 New Fellows must begin the first year of tenure on September 1st of the year in which the award is received, and they must remain on tenure for at least one full academic year (9 or 12 months).
-Fellows may defer fellowship support for one to two years after completing their first year of tenure, but in any case all three years must be used within a five year period of eligibility.
+After completing the first year of tenure, Fellows may choose to renew or defer additional years of tenure for one or two years.
+However, all three years of tenure must be used within the five-year period of eligibility.

 New predoctoral awardees must provide documentation of enrollment in a Ph.D. or Sc.D. program at the chosen fellowship institution.

-In cases where it is not possible to submit the EVF by August 15, confirmation of admission must be provided by August 15th in order to receive the first stipend payment.
+In cases where it is not possible to submit documentation of enrollment by August 15, confirmation of admission must be provided by August 15th in order to receive the first stipend payment in September.

 For new graduate students who have not been previously enrolled in graduate school, confirmation of admission requires submission of a letter from the graduate department affirming that the Ford Fellow is admitted in a Ph.D. or Sc.D. program.